 Assistance with medical and living expenses is available through many agencies.
 Your caseworker will tell you how your agency can help you in your particular circumstances.

 Health Insurance, medical care, baby items, financial aid, and housing may be available to you should you decide to parent.
-During your first appointment, Georgia Mountain Pregnancy Center will provide you with a list of resources based on your needs.
+During your first appointment, GMPC Medical will provide you with a list of resources based on your needs.